 Don’t cheap out on the motherboard.
-Get the latest chipset, do your research about the specific chip set.
-Also update the bios as soon as you you are done building your system.
-Get a Asus brand.
+Get the latest chipset, do your research about the specific chipset.
+Also, update the bios as soon as you are done building your system.
+Get an Asus brand.
 They built to last, great support, and they use good quality components.
 And when you feel you want to upgrade your CPU all you have to do is update the BIOS.

-Don’t overdo thermal compound!
-Use a pea size dot, and put it on the center of the CPU.
+Don’t overdo the thermal compound!
+Use a pea-size dot, and put it in the center of the CPU.
 Remember you just want the metal of the heat sink to make good contact with the CPU, don’t submerge the CPU!

 Take your time, step by step.
 Don’t rush your build, take breaks don’t get frustrated when building a PC.